What you need to know

 • Monitoring: Renal function checks

-• ECCO Note: Useful in mild-moderate UC; topical forms especially for left-sided disease.
+• ECCO Note: Best for mild–moderate UC; topical for left‑sided disease.

 Thiopurines (Azathioprine, Mercaptopurine)